rzhan97/Hey-Hey-Miu/README.md

 # Music_rec_app
-Music plays an important role in my life and I found music have a strong power by connecting people and affect people's emotion.People like to share their spotify annual report to social media and make connection with their friends.
-During the pandemic, music sharing as a important factor showing increase from the study.

 ## Overview
+Music plays an important role in our life and music always have a strong power by connecting us like sharing songs and affect our emotion when we need motivation or a enjoyable cooking time.
+During the pandemic, music sharing as a important factor in the social showing increase from the study, I would like to build an end-to-end recommender system for music.

 ## Background and Motivation
+Start this project because my entusiation for the music and curious how AI can help in a music recommendation system

 ## Goals
+Build a webapp that recommend music based on machine learning algorithm

 ## Datasets
+Since there is not a complete dataset online about how real users' listening habit recently, I scraping the user name on LastFM website and get user's listen habits ,which is top tracks they recently listening from Lastfm API, and scale the times of a song they listen into a rating score.
 usersong_matrix_df saved in https://drive.google.com/file/d/1e9WlXgqsR1bhFBNPF6j1XfUIAzrXM5DW/view?usp=sharing

-## Practical Applications

-## Milestones

 ## Reference
 Some other project inspired me:<br />